 All emotions are equal

-- Happiness: Feeling happy tells us our needs and wants are being met.
-We can take steps to make sure this continues.
+- Happiness: Feeling happy tells us our needs and wants are being met, so we can take steps to make sure this continues.

-- Anger: Feeling angry tells us our needs and wants are not being met.
-We can take steps to get those needs and wants met.
+- Anger: Feeling angry tells us our needs and wants are not being met, so we can take steps to get those needs and wants met.

-- Fear: Feeling afraid tells us our needs and wants are under threat of being lost.
-We can take steps to keep them safe.
+- Fear: Feeling afraid tells us our needs and wants are under threat of being lost, so we can take steps to keep them safe.

 Emotions are not a sign of weakness

-Hopefully, this understanding of what emotions do, and why we have them, shows why it doesn’t make sense to see sadness, or any other emotion, as a sign of weakness.
+Hopefully, by understanding why we experience emotions, it will show why it doesn’t make sense to see sadness, or any other emotion, as a sign of weakness.
 It’s simply our bodies giving us information.
-It would be like seeing hunger, or thirst, as a sign of weakness.
+It would be like saying feeling hungry, or thirsty, is a sign of weakness.

-What we choose to do with that information, though, is up to us.
+What we choose to do with that information is up to us.
+There can be both helpful and damaging ways of expressing our emotions depending on the situation.
+Old patterns might need to be looked at and new decisions made.
 There may well be no perfect choices, it might take real strength and courage to deal with some situations.
 But being open to all the information we have available, gives us the best possible chance of success.

 The message that if you’re struggling, talk to someone, is a simple one.
-And the reasons why so many men don’t do that are complex.
-But I hope that seeing counselling isn’t just about crying, and that all emotions are equal, have a purpose, and are not a sign of weakness, might help a few more men to consider accessing the mental health support that’s available to them.
+And the reasons why so many men still don’t do that are complex.
+But I hope that challenging some of the myths around what counselling involves, and what emotions are for, might make a difference.
+Counselling isn’t just about crying.
+All emotions are equal, have a purpose, and none are a sign of weakness.
+Life can be challenging for everyone, and nobody should feel they need to suffer in silence.